Vivonet/Presto/README.md

 https://youtu.be/iwIdXJPXpMU

 ## What is Presto?
-Presto is an iOS REST bridge that eliminates much of the tedium of communicating with a remote REST source in a way that is already immediately intuitive to developers, without actually abstracting or obfuscating the REST interface itself.
+Presto is an iOS REST bridge that eliminates much of the tedium of communicating with a remote REST source in a way that is immediately intuitive to developers, without actually abstracting or obfuscating the REST interface itself like some other frameworks attempt.
 Presto simply reduces the time and steps needed to do what you already want to do, removing the mundane and time-wasting work of handling things like communication, serialization and change handling, and ties your remotely hosted JSON data directly to native objects via the Objective-C runtime.
 Presto is designed to non-intrusively tie itself into your existing data model and can automatically load your existing class objects with data from a remote source with minimal setup and a very easy learning curve.

 For example, loading an object with a remote JSON definition is as simple as this: